Nicollas1705/batch-qr-code/README.md

 # Batch QR Codes

 A Flutter app used to generate and read Batch QR Codes.
+It is used to send/receive large texts using multiple QR Codes.

 - Read any sequence of QR Codes (even generated out of app)
 - Generate Batch QR Codes